markusthilo/somedo/README.md

 optained data will be stored by setting "Output directory".

 Before launching make sure the used browser (Chrome/Chromium) is not running.
-Somedo will hide the Google browser (in DEBUG mode you are able to see the browser working but no PDF files will be created due to limitations of the browser's abilities - info for developers only).
+Somedo will hide the Google browser (in VISIBLE mode you are able to see the browser working but no PDF files will be created due to limitations of the browser's abilities - info for developers only).